asyncapi/website/pages/docs/migration/migrating-to-v3.md

                 type: string
 ```

-### Optional channels
+## Optional channels
-In v3, channels are now completely optional.
-It means that you don't have to define channels as an empty object as you did in v2.
+In v3, defining channels has become entirely optional, eliminating the need to specify channels as an empty object (required in v2).

 ```yml
 asyncapi: 2.6.0